REPORTED SPEECH

 Not: ‘Enjoy yourselves,’ he told.

-In indirect speech, say and tell are both common as reporting verbs.
-We don’t use an indirect object with say, but we always use an indirect object (underlined) with tell:
+don’t use an indirect object with say, but we always use an indirect object (underlined)

 He said he was moving to New Zealand.